ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 # IANA Considerations {#sec-iana}

-Note to RFC Editor: Please replace all occurrences of "\[\[This document\]\]" with the RFC number of this specification and delete this paragraph.

 This document has the following actions for IANA.

+Note to RFC Editor: Please replace all occurrences of "{{&SELF}}" with the RFC number of this specification and delete this paragraph.

 ## OAuth Parameters {#iana-kinfo}